Evil

 Application

 Evil is so discomforting to us, so we tend to politicize evil in others and abstracting it to groups we’re not associated with, but don’t like to consider how our decisions or groups may be evil.
-We also like to behave as if others’ evil were incomprehensible to us, even when we would completely understand if we spent a few seconds considering how someone could have decided in a situation.
+We also like to behave as if others’ evil were incomprehensible to us, even when we would thoroughly understand if we spent a few seconds considering how someone could have decided in a situation.

 People are sometimes unaware of their evil, so we must seek to inform them before taking action against them.
 This doesn’t always work, though, and we must use good rules to keep ourselves safe.